jfenske89/docker-images/nodejs-development/README.md

 # nodejs-development

-This is a a simple image for working on NodeJS applications.
+This is an image for working on NodeJS applications.

 ## Tags